-OTCAS only accepts electronic transcripts from Credentials Solutions, Parchment, and National Student Clearinghouse.
+OTCAS only accepts electronic transcripts from Parchment and National Student Clearinghouse.
 If your school does not offer any of these services, your transcript must be sent by mail.

-If your school requires that you use a service other than Credentials Solutions, Parchment, or National Student Clearinghouse, you should ask that service to mail the transcripts instead of sending them electronically.
+If your school requires that you use a service other than Parchment or National Student Clearinghouse, you should ask that service to mail the transcripts instead of sending them electronically.
 Since you cannot include the Transcript ID Form, you should include your full OTCAS ID number when entering the OTCAS mailing address.

 When using any of these services, select OTCAS as the recipient.
 If you can't select OTCAS and instead are asked for an email address, your transcript must be sent by mail.
 Do not send your transcript to the OTCAS customer service email.